Length Value Model: Scalable Value Pretraining for Token-Level Length Modeling: Introduction

 A central advantage of LenVM is that it naturally supports \textbf{scalable value pretraining}.
 The resulting supervision signal has four favorable properties.
 First, it is \textbf{annotation-free}: training targets are constructed automatically from sampled completions, without any additional human labeling or reward modeling.
 Second, it is \textbf{dense}: every token position contributes a target, rather than only one target per completed response.
 Third, it is \textbf{unbiased} for the policy-conditioned value target: under a fixed rollout policy, the realized return is an unbiased Monte Carlo sample of the target value and introduces no additional annotation or reward-model noise.
 Fourth, it is \textbf{scalable}: supervision grows naturally with both prompt count and the number of completions sampled per prompt, while remaining cheap to construct and well matched to increasing model size.
 Together, these properties make LenVM well suited to large-scale value pretraining, enabling high-quality token-level value supervision without the annotation bottlenecks of conventional reward and value modeling.

 We evaluate whether LenVM learns a meaningful token-level signal of remaining generation length.
 At inference time, LenVM exposes a smooth \textbf{performance--efficiency trade-off}: exponentially tilting the token distribution with predicted values traces a Pareto frontier between response quality and generation length.
-The same signal also supports explicit \textbf{length control}, where LenVM-guided decoding improves adherence to hard constraints such as Equal To, At Most, and At Least on LIFEBench~\citep{zhang2025lifebench} (\S~\ref{sec:length_controlled_generation}, \S~\ref{sec:tradeoff})).
-In addition, LenVM provides useful \textbf{length prediction}, including from the very first generated token, across math, code, and instruction-following domains (\S~\ref{sec:first_token_pred}).
+Comparisons with budget-aware prompting, EOS calibration, and a length-penalized RLVR model further test this trade-off at matched generation lengths (\S~\ref{sec:tradeoff}).
+The same signal also supports explicit \textbf{length control}, where LenVM-guided decoding improves adherence to Equal To, At Most, and At Least constraints and complements iterative black-box control on LIFEBench-token~\citep{zhang2025lifebench} (\S~\ref{sec:length_controlled_generation}).
+In addition, LenVM provides useful \textbf{length prediction} from both the prompt boundary and progressive prefix states, across math, code, and instruction-following domains and against specialized entropy-guided predictors (\S~\ref{sec:first_token_pred}).
 Its token-level values further offer an interpretable view of generation dynamics, revealing where trajectories shift between shorter and longer reasoning regimes (\S~\ref{sec:deep_thinking_token}).
-Beyond inference, we show that LenVM admits a natural interpretation as a \textbf{length-specific value baseline} in PPO-style RL~\citep{Schulman2017ProximalPO}, and we provide scaling evidence that its value-learning objective improves consistently with scale (\S~\ref{sec:scalability}).
+Beyond inference, LenVM admits a natural interpretation as a \textbf{length-specific value baseline} in PPO-style RL~\citep{Schulman2017ProximalPO}, while its value-learning objective improves consistently with model and data scale (\S~\ref{sec:scalability}).
+Finally, packed scoring and entropy skipping substantially reduce \textbf{inference overhead} (\S~\ref{sec:inference_cost}).
 Together, these results establish LenVM as a principled and scalable framework for token-level length modeling, while leaving empirical RL fine-tuning to future work.